nasa/opera-sds-pcm/report/dswx-s1-validator/README.md

 ### Setup Instructions

 1. Clone the repository to your local machine.
-2. Install the required Python libraries: `pip install pandas tabulate tqdm sqlite3 requests`.
+2. Install the required Python libraries: `pip install pandas tabulate tqdm sqlite3 requests python_cmr`.
 3. Ensure you have internet access to the CMR API

 ### Run Instructions